Pharmacy Technicians and Support Staff

 To support candidates with the summative OSCE it is a course requirement that candidates attend an OSCE support session.
 The purpose of the OSCE Support Session is to practice medicines reconciliation within a protected environment and to debate and discuss practical challenges and issues that can arise while working within medicines optimisation – Medicines Reconciliation.
 This session may be attended at any stage during the course.

-The OCSE Support Session will be delivered locally, in the workplace by the Educational Supervisor (ES) or a person deemed suitable by the ES.
-HEE LaSE provide the ES with standardised training materials and resources to facilitate the OSCE Support Session.
+The OCSE Support Session will be delivered locally, in the workplace by the Designated Educational Supervisor (DES) or a person deemed suitable by the DES.
+NHS England WT&E Pharmacy London provide the DES with standardised training materials and resources to facilitate the OSCE Support Session.

 +